 Hood River Lavender Daze takes place on a spectacular lavender farm in Hood River, Oregon.
 The annual festival features live music, local artisans and craft vendors, author visits, activities for the kids, wine tasting, a ladybug release party, u-pick lavender, and lots more.

 While you’re here, you can also explore the multitude of wineries that have popped up in the region in recent years, and have breakfast at the Riverside, which overlooks Columbia River.
 Whether you dine in the dining room, the patio or deck, you’ll enjoy panoramic views of the water and the gorge, along with delights like homemade cinnamon rolls, corned beef hash and omelets, blueberry-apple porridge and sinfully delicious stuffed French toast.

-Willamette Valley Lavender Festival, Newberg, Oregon
+Willamette Valley Lavender Festival and Plein Air Art Show, Newberg, Oregon

 The Lavender Merchant Lavender Festival, Kuna, Idaho

 During The Lavender Merchant‘s Lavender Festival, visitors can come and visit the lavender field in full bloom, pick a bouquet of lavender and enjoy the beauty and perfume and beauty of the captivating herb.
 The fields will be open for u-pick, and a variety of lavender products and plants will be featured.
 Find lavender treats such as lavender lemonade, lavender desserts and other lavender specialties.